nucccc/sqlmodelgen/README.md

 Code generation from postgres requires the separate `postgres` extension, installable with `pip install sqlmodelgen[postgres]`

 ## Usage

-You can use `sqlmodelgen` to generate code from the following sources:

-* direct `CREATE TABLE` sql statements
-* sqlite file path
-* postgres connection string

 ### Generating from CREATE TABLE